datastax/dsbulk/manual/settings.md

 #### --driver.basic.request.timeout<br />--datastax-java-driver.basic.request.timeout _&lt;string&gt;_

 How long the driver waits for a request to complete.
 This is a global limit on the duration of a session.execute() call, including any internal retries the driver might do.

-By default, this value is set pretty high to ensure that DDL queries don't time out, in order to provide the best experience for new users trying the driver with the out-of-the-box configuration.
-For any serious deployment, we recommend that you use separate configuration profiles for DDL and DML; you can then set the DML timeout much lower (down to a few milliseconds if needed).

-Note that, because timeouts are scheduled on the driver's timer thread, the duration specified here must be greater than the timer tick duration defined by the `advanced.netty.timer.tick-duration` setting (see below).
-If that is not the case, timeouts will not be triggered as timely as desired.
+By default, this value is set very high because DSBulk is optimized for good throughput, rahter than good latencies.

 Default: **"60 seconds"**.